pytexas/pytexas.github.io/foundation/docs/sponsorship/conference.md

 ---
 title: Conference Sponsorship
-description: Looking to sponsor the largest Python programme gather in Texas?
+description: Looking to sponsor the largest Python programmer gathering in Texas?
 Check out our prospectus and sponsor the PyTexas Conference.
 ---

 Every year the PyTexas Foundation puts on the PyTexas Conference.
 Our sponsorship